awsdocs/amazon-eks-user-guide/doc_source/restrict-service-external-ip.md

    curl -O https://s3.us-west-2.amazonaws.com/amazon-eks/docs/externalip-webhook.yaml
    ```

-1. <a name="restrict-external-ip-addresses-cidr-block"></a>Specify CIDR blocks\.
+1. Specify CIDR blocks\.
 Open the downloaded file in your editor and remove the `#` at the start of the following lines\.

    ```
    #args: